Find out about some of the research going on into radiotherapy treatments for cancer. You can find information about

 - Radiotherapy and biological therapies

-The trials and research section has information about what trials are, including information about the 4 phases of clinical trials.
-If you are interested in taking part in a clinical trial, visit our searchable database of clinical trials.
+Trials and research have 4 phases.
+If you are interested in taking part in a clinical trial, visit our clinical trials database.
 If there is a trial that interests you, print it off and take it to your own specialist.
 If the trial is suitable for you, your doctor will need to refer you to the research team.

 The video below tells you more about clinical trials: